Asociación Nacional de Empresarios de Locales de Alterne: History

 The association was founded in 2000, at a time when there was a certain tolerance of prostitution in Spain after prostitution was decriminalised, and its constitution formalised the following year.
-Among its founders was José Luis Navarro Roberto.
+Among its founders was José Luis Navarro Roberto and Alejandro Jordan Sánchez Minguillán.

 In 2001, ANELA denounced a case of trafficking in people in which a Romanian and a Lithuanian were the victims.
 The following year, the association applied to join the CEOE.

 In 2003, ANELA offered the councils of Valencia and Madrid funding for a pilot scheme to make hotels available to street prostitutes during a trial period.
 In January 2004 they criticised the reform in article 188.1 of the Criminal Code, which made exploiting the prostitution of another person an offence.
 This followed a ruling from the Higher Court of Andalusia requiring club owners to register prostitutes for Social security.

 In 2006 about four hundred clubs were members of the association.

 Judicial operation Operació Il·lusionista (Operation Illusionist) uncovered an exploitation network in Coslada, Madrid in 2008.
 ANELA alleged that it did not know that such practices existed.
 Two business associates (owners of the Riviera and Saratoga clubs) ended up in jail for being involved, as did two police officers.
 That same year ANELA criticised a campaign to persuade men to abstain from using the services of prostitution, which was organised by the city council of Seville.

 In 2009 they criticised the Plan Integral de Lucha contra la Trata de Seres Humanos con fines de explotación sexual (Comprehensive Plan to Combat Human Trafficking for Sexual Purposes) and pointed out the ambiguity of two High Courts of Justice rulings: one in Galicia established that prostitution is a person's own economic activity while the other from Catalonia considers that he is someone else's.

 The former secretary, José Luis Roberto, resigned in 2011 because his extreme right wing activities could give a bad image to the businesses associated with ANELA.
 That same year ANELA criticised the Generalitat Valenciana for removing the association's advertising from buses, claiming discrimination.

 In 2015 it was found that some clubs had underage employees.
 The association explained that they were tricked by the presentation of falsified documentation.
 In the same year, the association complained about the lack of a regulatory framework that is only present in an exemplary way in Catalonia.